patrick330602/ust_course_to_json/README.md

 Demo json file can be found in the directory `demo`.

-Built on python3. install requirements by `pip3 install -r requirements.txt`.
+Built on python3.
+Install requirements by `pip3 install -r requirements.txt`.

 # License